Enter your ZIP to find local pros.

 Fuel Costs

-• Natural Gas: Runs continuously as long as the gas supply is uninterrupted.
-Cost depends on local utility rates and length of outages.
+• Natural gas: Runs continuously as long as service is available.
+Cost depends on local utility rates and outage duration.

-• Example: A 22 kW generator running at 50% load may consume 2 to 3 gallons of propane or 250 to 300 cubic feet of natural gas per hour.
+• Example usage: A 22 kW generator at 50% load may use 2–3 gallons of propane or 250–300 cubic feet of natural gas per hour.

-• Includes oil and filter changes, spark plug replacements, air filter changes, and inspections.
+• Includes oil and filter changes, spark plugs, air filters, and inspections.

-• Most common repairs involve starter motors, control panels, or fuel system components.
+• Common repairs involve starter motors, control boards, or fuel components.

 Battery Replacement